Table of Contents:

 - An abnormal odor or discharge from the ear

-- Pain when you manipulate the ear
+- Pain when the ear is manipulated

 - Redness and swelling of the external ear canal